FabianVarela/flutter_login_types/README.md

 This scenario recreates the local auth login with the use of fingerprint (Android, iOS) or face id (iOS).

-### Facebook
+### Third sign in

-This scenario recreates the authentication with third providers like Facebook, Twitter, Microsoft, etc. In this case, only use Facebook.
+This scenario recreates the authentication with third providers like Facebook, Google, Apple and Twitter.
+In this case, only use Facebook.

-### Firebase Auth UI

-This scenario recreates the login using the UI provided by Firebase, using its own screen to log in or sign up.
-Also, is enabled by other providers like Google, Facebook, and Apple.
-You must enable the Firebase Auth console to use the other providers.

 ------